dwkim78/upsilon/README.md

 - structure of features is changed to Python OrderedDict type.
 - add a sigma clipping module.
 - Logger class added.
+- raise a warning if the number of measurements in a light curve is less than 100.

 ### v.0.2.4
 - Bug fixed in the module estimating a period uncertainty.